-There are many in the church today who teach and approve of the Tithe specifically for the church.
+Many in the church today teach and approve of the Tithe, specifically for church organizations.
 But is this what God has commanded?
-Is this what was taught by the Apostles, to be required by Christians, in God’s Church?
-The answer, to the shock of some, is no. The Tithe is for the nation of Israel, the tribe of Levi, and primarily was paid in agriculture and livestock, not money.
+Is this what the Apostles taught to be required by Christians in God’s Church?
+The answer, to the shock of many, is no. The Tithe was for the nation of Israel, the tribe of Levi, and primarily was paid in agriculture and livestock, not money.

 God said, “To the Levites, I have given every tithe in Israel for an inheritance, in return for their service that they do, their service in the tent of meeting.”
 Numbers 18:21

 We are to give today, absolutely.
-But what we need to give, how much, and to who is not specifically laid out as a rule from the Lord.
-You should give from a generous, loving, and compassionate heart to those in need.
-Especially to the poor, widow, and orphan.
+But what we need to give, how much, and to who is not explicitly laid out as a rule from the Lord unless you are an Israelite.
+You should give to those in need from a generous, loving, and compassionate heart, especially to the poor, widow, and orphan.
 Not necessarily to the church organizations, but it can be to that too.
-But it should be as Lord leads you.
+But it should be as the Lord leads you.

 If we were to look at Tithing historically, we find that encouraging people to give a tithe of money to the church was not introduced until the 6th century, and then it was forced on the people by the 8th century.
 In the 1st century, it was a free-will gift, just as Paul described.

 The modern teaching of tithing 10% of your income to the church is a practice taught by men, not God.
-Though again, it is not wrong to give to your church but teaching that God requires it to your local church is.
-In many cases, it has been used and abused by leaders and pastors to gain wealth for themselves and for their religious organizations.
+It is not wrong to give to your church, but teaching that God requires it to your local church is.
+Unfortunately, in many cases, leaders and pastors have used and abused this doctrine to gain wealth for themselves and their religious organizations.

 God has not commanded you to give 10% to your church.
 Jesus expounded on the principle of giving and said to sell your possessions and give to the poor.
 Which, for many, is far more than 10%.
-He also says nothing about giving to the church or to the leaders.
+He also says nothing about giving to your church or leaders.